How often should you use purple shampoo for your hair?

 Traditional foil highlighting uses bleach or a lightener to lift the hair to several levels lighter.

-If you have brown or dark hair, it’s pretty tempting to brighten your face with this technique.
-But brunettes have orange undertones, and this may quickly appear once the highlight fades.
-Since full highlights cover the entire hair, it’s best to use purple shampoo every time you wash.
+If you have brown or dark hair, it’s tempting to brighten your face with this technique.
+But brunettes have orange undertones, which may quickly appear once the highlight fades.

 You should always check how well your hair adjusts to purple toners.